MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-install-issues.md

 ### Required Endpoints

-The following are the required endpoints for using the SharePoint Migration Tool:
+The following are the required endpoints for using the SharePoint Migration Tool:</br>

 |**Required Endpoints**|
 |:-----|
 |https://secure.aadcdn.microsoftonline-p.com|</br>